afrostalin/FireNET/README.md

 * Chat system (global/private/in-game)
 * Matchmacking system (find/join/host game)

-**FireNet plugins includes (C++ 11, Boost.Asio 1.62, OpenSSL 1.1.0e) :**
-* Core plugin to work with master-server
-* Client plugin to work with game-server
-* Server plugin to create dedicated game-server without CryEngine network code
-* UI plugin for easy interaction with FireNet through Flash

 **Main advantages :**
 * FireNet absolutely free and not have any royalties
 * Low latency and very fast work
 * SSL encryption for all transferred  data
 * Easy integration in CryEngine with plugin system
-* Full functionality documentation with youtube lessons
-* Excellent smoothing network for players and physics
-* Supports up to 64 players on one map at a time

 # Building (Windows)